DennyDaVjncj/Portfolio-Nouveau/README.md

-# Portfolio Nouveau
+# 👨‍💻 Portfolio Nouveau

 ## Features:

-REPO MUST BE DOWNLOADED & DEPLOYED LOCALLY, WORKING TO HAVE A DEPLOYED LINK

-* Updated portfolio featuring 3 total projects
+* Updated portfolio featuring 3 projects

-* Uses React
+* Uses React, composed 100% with material-ui

 * A `Header` component that appears on multiple pages

-* Navigation with React Router, dynamic rendering, or another third part router
+* Navigation with React Router & dynamic rendering

 * Leads to a polished github repository featuring a deployed link